-ECO - Table 1 Activities rules
+ECO - Table 1 - Activities rules

 The rules in this table apply to significant natural areas in all zones, precincts and on the surface of water unless specified otherwise.
 It does not apply to roads.
 Trimming, pruning or removal of indigenous vegetation is permitted where undertaken in the following circumstances: ECO-R1.
 Under the direction or control of the Department of Conservation on public conservation estate or Waitomo District Council on Council land ECO-R2.
-In accordance with the terms of a Queen Elizabeth II Covenant, Nga Whenua Rahui Kawenata, Heritage Protection Order or covenant under the Reserves Act 1977 or Conservation Act 1987 or other relevant order, covenant, consent notice or encumbrance where the works are for the purpose of conservation activities only ECO-R3.
-To remove, dead , diseased or damaged indigenous vegetation or indigenous vegetation presenting an imminent danger threat to human life
+In accordance with the terms of a Queen Elizabeth II Covenant, Nga Whenua Rahui Kawenata, Heritage Protection Order or covenant under the Reserves Act 1977 or Conservation Act 1987 or other relevant order, covenant, consent notice or encumbrance ECO-R3.
+To remove, dead or damaged indigenous vegetation or indigenous vegetation presenting an imminent danger to human life